dsgnr/r32build.danielhand.io/_posts/2020-12-20-fitting-high-flow-manifolds.md

 author: dan_hand
 ---

 I managed to get some time today to fit the Lucifer high flow manifolds.
 These went on pretty easily, just a little fiddly when you're on your own!
 More pictures to come when it stops raining!
-I also rewnewed the following parts whilst I was here:
+I also renewed the following parts whilst I was here:

 - Intake manifold gasket
-- Intake manifold gromets
+- Intake manifold grommets
 - Throttle body gasket
 - Exhaust manifold gaskets
 - Exhaust manifold studs and nuts